rongkangw/tp/docs/DeveloperGuide.md

 1. User requests to assign a member to an event
 2. System displays success message
-3. System displays event’s roster with the assigned member Use case ends
+3. System updates event’s roster with the assigned member
+4. System displays event’s details(UC08)
+        Use case ends

 **Extensions**

 * 1a.
-Missing required parameters in command (e.g. member)
+Missing required parameters in command (e.g. member name)

     * 1a1.
 System informs user of missing fields